 When the diagnosis of hypogonadism is made, the etiology must be determined.
 The first step is to evaluate whether the hypogonadism is due to a hypothalamic/pituitary etiology or testicular etiology.
 This can be determined by measuring LH and FSH (Fig. 7-1).
 If LH and FSH levels are low or inappropriately normal with low testosterone, then a disorder of the hypothalamus/pituitary gland is responsible for the hypogonadism.
 If LH and FSH levels are appropriately elevated in the setting of low testosterone, the disorder resides in the testes.1,2

 Primary hypogonadism is characterized by a defect at the level of the testes.
 Laboratory testing reveals low serum testosterone and elevated FSH and LH.
 Causes of primary hypogonadism can be genetic or acquired.
 One of the most common genetic etiologies of hypogonadism is Klinefelter syndrome, which occurs in 1 in 1000 live births and has a spectrum of severity depending on the degree of mosaicism.
 The men with chromosomal mosaicism (47,XXY/46,XY) may present later in life.
 A karyotype is recommended for all patients with primary hypogonadism of unknown etiology, as patients with Klinefelter syndrome may require screening for breast cancer and autoimmune disease.
-Acquired causes of primary hypogonadism include testicular trauma, testicular torsion, chemotherapy, radiation therapy, viral infections such as human immunodeficiency virus (HIV) and mumps, and ...
+Acquired causes of primary hypogonadism include testicular trauma, testicular torsion, chemotherapy, radiation therapy, viral infections such as human immunodeficiency virus (HIV) ...